Buyer Guides

 Direct answer

-Buyers comparing AEO platforms typically focus on three dimensions: feature parity, price, and engine coverage.
-The fourth - whether the underlying data is reliable - is harder to evaluate from a sales call and easier to wave away with a slide.
+Buyers comparing AEO platforms typically focus on visible feature parity, engine coverage, and support.
+The harder question - whether the underlying data is reliable - is easier to wave away with a slide.
 So most buyers skip it.
-Two specific failure modes recur.
+We think that's a mistake, because two specific failure modes recur in this category.

 Synthetic prompts dressed as research: a vendor says 'we track 300 prompts in your category' but the prompts were generated by a language model at indexing time, not grounded in real buyer behavior.
 The questions real users ask AI assistants are typically much longer and more problem-stated than synthetic SEO-keyword-derived prompts.
-If the prompts don't reflect real questions, the visibility numbers don't reflect real exposure.
+If the prompts don't reflect real questions, the visibility numbers don't reflect real exposure - so no number on the dashboard means what it claims to.

 API-only tracking sold as consumer measurement: a vendor says 'we track ChatGPT' but in practice queries an API endpoint that uses different default models, system prompts, and web-search behavior than the consumer chat product.
-The two surfaces can diverge enough that fixing one does not move the other.
+The two surfaces can diverge enough that fixing one does not move the other - so the buyer ships the wrong fixes for months.

 Each question lists what you are listening for, common red flags, and why it matters.